Today 27 million Americans have thyroid disease, and about 13 million of them are undiagnosed.

 - Underactive Thyroid: Hypothyroidism/Hashimoto’s (most common)

-- Hypothyroidism is a condition when your pituitary is producing too much TSH (thyroid stimulating hormone) in an effort to stimulate your thyroid gland to increase production of other thyroid hormones.
+- Hypothyroidism is a condition where your pituitary is producing too much TSH (thyroid stimulating hormone) in an effort to stimulate your thyroid gland to increase production of other thyroid hormones.
 In hypothyroidism, Hashimoto’s may be the cause or can develop over time.
 Not everyone with hypo or hyperthyroidism develops Hashimoto’s.
 Hashimoto’s is an autoimmune condition, which occurs when your immune system attacks your thyroid, destroying the proper function of this important gland.
 Inflammation from Hashimoto’s then leads your thyroid gland to be underactive.
-Take a look here, to learn more about common and less common symptoms of Hashimoto’s.
+Read our article here, to learn more about common and less common symptoms of Hashimoto’s.